 - How much revenue has been generated from these target accounts?

-If executed well, an ABM strategy can prove beneficial to your company.
+When implemented correctly, an ABM strategy can be very beneficial to your company.
 It can give your business high-value opportunities and shorten the B2B sales cycles.
-It has the potential to change your business and make it more profitable.
+ABM has the potential to change your business and make it more profitable.
 Team collaboration is an important factor that determines the success of your ABM campaign.
 When your sales and marketing teams work together, they can collaborate on creating a consistent and seamless experience for your target customers.

 Found this helpful?
 Check out more interesting articles from our blog.